Raymond Rocco Monto

-Raymond Rocco Monto, M.D. (born November 20, 1960) is a Board Certified orthopaedic surgeon with a practice on Nantucket, Massachusetts.
+Raymond Rocco Monto (born November 20, 1960) is a Board Certified orthopaedic surgeon with a practice on Nantucket, Massachusetts.
 Monto's work includes developments in sports medicine, Tennis elbow surgery, hip arthroscopy, platelet-rich plasma, and innovative orthobiologic treatments for chronic disorders including Achilles tendonitis and plantar fasciitis.
 Monto lectures frequently in the United States and around the world.

 Background

 Raymond Rocco Monto was born in Ironbound, New Jersey.
 He played intercollegiate soccer at Haverford College, where he received a Bachelor of Arts Degree in 1982.
 He was co-captain of the soccer team and was a regional NSCAA All America selection in 1981.
-Dr. Monto graduated magna cum laude with Departmental High Honors in Biology from Haverford College with a Bachelor of Arts degree.
-He was inducted into the Phi Beta Kappa Society in 1981.
+Monto graduated in Biology from Haverford College with a Bachelor of Arts degree.
+He was inducted into Phi Beta Kappa society in 1981.
 Monto earned his Doctor of Medicine degree (M.D.) at the New York University School of Medicine in 1986.
 During medical school he was an all-star goalkeeper in the Cosmopolitan Soccer League first division, reaching the U.S. national championship Final Four in 1983 with the Union Lancers.
 He completed his orthopedic surgery residency at Duke University in 1992, and was a fellow at the Steadman Hawkins Clinic in knee and shoulder reconstruction.